- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

 We found a textbook case of this lying in a comment from Mark Chalfen, who (at the time of this writing) works for PwC.
-Mark Chalfen is a Director at PwC, and notice his comment.
+Mark Chalfen is a Director at PwC, and I notice his comment.

 “To be clear PWC does not sell SAP licences and are not tied into SAP to sell products.
 Therefore there is no quota.”

 This is designed to work on people that don’t know much about the industry, but it is an incredible lie.
 Mark’s quota is based upon selling SAP services, not based upon products.
-But Mark Chaflen is attempting to confuse the topic by saying because he does not sell software, that he and, by extension, PwC does not have a financial bias.
+But Mark Chaflen is attempting to confuse the topic by saying because he does not sell software, he and, by extension, PwC does not have a financial bias.
 Mark Chalfen, a Director with a significant services quota, is declaring that PwC has no quota.
 The deception is breathtaking.
-One has to stand in awe of a lie that it this large.
+One has to stand in awe of a lie that is this large.

 The Agreement Between SAP and Consulting Their Partners

 Most software companies perform a lot of implementation work with their consulting organizations.
 This has been true since the beginnings of the enterprise software market.
 However, several decades ago, SAP made a crucial decision.
 They decided to let the large oligopolistic consulting firms take most of the consulting work.
 This resulted in consulting firms recommending SAP with a very high frequency.
 Years later, Oracle then copied this practice for its ERP application.
 There are now extensive SAP and Oracle practices within most of the major consulting companies and many smaller consulting firms.